chirumer/IdeasHub/backend/ideas-context.md

-# Hackathon Ideas Hub - Submission Guide
+# Ideas Hub - Submission Guide

 ## Structure Requirements

-To add a new hackathon idea to the website, create a folder with the following structure:
+To add a new idea to the website, create a folder with the following structure:

 ```
 your-idea-name/